GDPR compliance in the event of a “no deal” Brexit

 What has happened?

-Nominet has issued provisional clauses (Schedule 3a) which will be incorporated into the .UK Registry-Registrar Agreement on 29 March 2019 in the event that the UK leaves the European Union (EU) without a withdrawal agreement in place.
+Nominet has issued provisional clauses (Schedule 3a) which will be incorporated into the .UK Registry-Registrar Agreement in the event that the UK leaves the European Union (EU) without specific provision for personal data transfers in place.
 Registrars have been notified of the provisional clauses on 28 February 2019.

 What does this mean for me?

 All registrars should continue to comply with the principles set out in the General Data Protection Regulation (GDPR) which the UK government has confirmed will still be applicable in the UK post Brexit.

 They require compliance with personal data transfers under the General Data Protection Regulation (GDPR) in the event of a “no-deal” Brexit.
 They provide a legal mechanism for personal data to continue to flow between EU based registrars and Nominet.

 Why are they needed?